bogdanbacila/AttributeGradingTest/README.md

 ## Running the listening test

+1. Make sure you have selected your audio interface as an output device and set the sampling rate to 48kHz from the "Options -> Audio Status" menu.
-1. Make sure the "Audio On/Off" button is active.
+2. Make sure the "Audio On/Off" button is active.
-2. To run a listening test you need to first drag and drop a test configuration file from the "Test_Configuration" folder, into the box located on the left of the screen.
+3. To run a listening test you need to first drag and drop a test configuration file from the "Test_Configuration" folder, into the box located on the left of the screen.

 ![config_file](docs/config_file.png)

-3. Type your name in the name box:
+4. Type your name in the name box:
-4. Press **"Reset and Randomize"**
+5. Press **"Reset and Randomize"**
-5. When you are ready to start the test press **"Start"**.
+6. When you are ready to start the test press **"Start"**.
 You can now start the listening test.
 Please note that the the "Next" and "Previous" options will be disabled until all the sliders are moved.
-6. When you are finished, don't forget to press the **"Stop"** button.
+7. When you are finished, don't forget to press the **"Stop"** button.